Divyanshi1002/SOC_pre_Task/README.md

 # SOC_pre_Task

-##TASK-1:Classification Results and Interpretation<br />
+## TASK-1:Classification Results and Interpretation<br />
 Evaluated the dataset using Logistic Regression, Support Vector Machines (SVM) with various kernels, and K-Nearest Neighbors (KNN).
-Below are the performance metrics for each model:
+Below are the performance metrics for each model:<br />
- Colons can be used to align columns.\n
+ Colons can be used to align columns.<br />

 | Model    | Accuracy	          | Precision  | F1 Score|
 | ------------- |:-------------:| ---------:|:-------------: